0xj0hn/bodybuilder/README.md

 ## Can we be sponsor of your project?
-Yes definetaly :) you can be a sponser. you can see the idpay link which you can find it on the right side of this repository("sponsor this project" part).
+Yes definetaly :) see the toolbar, you'll find it (it's a button with a heart icon)